 This simple country pate is easy to make with chicken livers and pork sausage.
 It makes a classic French pate, that's a perfect party hors d'oeuvres for holidays and celebrations.
 Though this pork terrine looks fancy, it's more approachable than you might think.

 Clean the chicken livers, by removing any excess fat and cutting away any large veins.
 Transfer livers to a mini-prep food processor and pulse several (8-10) times until the livers are well chopped, but not completely smooth.

 In a large bowl combine the chicken livers and the sausage.
 Use your hands to blend the sausage into the chicken livers until they are well combined and their are no large chunks.
 Add the egg, nonfat dry milk, herbs, salt, pepper, nutmeg and gin.
 Use your hands again to completely combine the ingredients together.
 Set aside.

-Ladle the pate into the loaf pans and cover tightly with aluminum foil.
-With a sharp knife make several slits in the aluminum so steam can escape.
+Ladle the pate mixture into the terrine mold and cover tightly with the lid or aluminum foil.
+If using aluminum, use a sharp knife to make several slits in the aluminum so steam can escape.

 Cornichons are a traditional garnish.
 I like a little dijon mustard as well.